 Pastor Lito is the senior pastor at GCF South Metro in Manila.
 He began composting raw and uncooked fruits and vegetables on his balcony a few months ago as his personal response to God’s call to care for creation.
-(Swipe or click the arrows in the photo gallery above to see more of what Pastor Lito’s been up to).

 Mini-interview with Pastor Lito:

 Q: What made you decide to start composting at home?